Three Rivers Arts Festival Is Back On Much Grander Scale After Year Off

 “I feel for some of us, it gave us an opportunity to make some art we would not have made last year,” said Epps.

+Michael Bonardi from Columbus makes jewelry out of coins and this is his favorite festival.

+“It was the best news I’ve gotten in a long time.
+It was almost last second, so big props to everyone who made the last-minute effort to get everything on track, to get it going, because this is a tremendous amount of work.
+I don’t think people realize how much work it is to get something like this to run,” Bonardi said.MORE NEWS: Allegheny County Organizations Wear Orange To Raise Awareness Of Gun Violence

-The Three Rivers Arts Festival runs through June 13 and will be open from noon to 8 p.m. starting Friday.
+The Three Rivers Arts Festival runs through June 13 and is be open from noon to 8 p.m.